What Is Stagflation and How Can Investors Prepare?

 Is the U.S. heading for stagflation?

-While the COVID-19 pandemic and Russia's war with Ukraine posed potentially stagflationary supply-side shocks for the world, Wieting says the impact is diminishing and many experts agree the chances of stagflation occurring in the U.S. are similarly diminishing.
+While the COVID-19 pandemic and Russia's war with Ukraine posed potentially stagflationary supply-side shocks for the world, Wieting says the impact is diminishing and many experts agree the chances of stagflation occurring in the U.S. are similarly fading.

 Not everyone is so optimistic, however.
 Unfavorable demographic trends caused by an aging population that leaves fewer people in the workforce alongside increased taxes and regulations could cause economic growth to stagnate, Rosen says.

+But one measure seems to support the idea that stagflation should not be a top-of-mind concern for investors at the moment.
 In the 1970s, economist Arthur Okun developed an index to measure stagflation that is calculated by adding the unemployment rate to the annual inflation rate.
 "That this index is widely referred to as the 'misery index' shows how painful stagflation is," Brochinm says.

 Related content